 Schaefer was also part of Texas A&M squads that won two Big 12 Tournament titles (2010 & 2008) and the conference regular season title in 2007.
 In addition to the 2011 national championship, Schaefer helped coach the Aggies to the 2009 Sweet 16 and the 2008 Elite Eight.

-Not only has Schaefer proven himself as one of the nation’s premier defensive coaches, but he has also been one of the top recruiters in women’s basketball, helping ink nine Top 20 recruiting classes during his tenures at Texas A&M and Arkansas.
+One of the nation’s top recruiters, Schaefer added another Top 20 signing class to his impressive resumé after tallying nine during his tenures at Texas A&M and Arkansas.
 His strong reputation as a coach and recruiter earned him BasketballScoop.com’s 2009 Assistant Coach of the Year.

 While at Texas A&M, he played an integral role in the Aggies finishing among the country’s Top 10 signing classes four-straight years.
 His final class with the Aggies rated as the nation’s No. 2 signing class, and he helped land the nation’s top class during the 2011 national championship run.
 In addition to 2012’s No. 2 class and 2011’s top-rated class, the Aggies’ 2010 signing class ranked No. 5 nationally and tops in the Big 12.
 A year earlier, he helped ink the Big 12’s No. 2 class and the sixth-best in the country.